Profile

 Completed PhD / research supervisions

-Tatevik successfully co-supervised to completion (along with her colleague Christina Oelgemoller) a PhD project on the politics of migration through a postcolonial lens, on the case of Nigeria.
+I have co-supervised (along with Christina Oelgemoller) to successful completion a PhD project on the politics of migration through a postcolonial lens, on the case of Nigeria.

 Interests and activities

-Tatevik has initiated and convenes a series of events titled Dialogues in Peace.
-Dialogues in Peace will periodically bring together Loughborough and external scholars working within conflict and peace studies, and various practitioners involved in conflict, peace, and reconciliation, in order to engage in productive dialogues and conversations around specific challenges, themes, and cases; to generate new ideas, and forge new collaborations.
-As a result, it aims to further the teaching in conflict and peace by enriching student experience; and to generate ideas and collaborations for new research projects and initiatives across disciplines and institutions.
+I have initiated and convened Dialogues in Peace, a new series of events aiming to bring together Loughborough and external scholars working within conflict and peace studies, and various practitioners involved in conflict, peace, and reconciliation, in order to engage in productive dialogues and conversations around specific challenges, themes, and cases; to generate new ideas, and forge new collaborations.
+The Inaugural session hosted a Panel across the scholarly-practitioner world: Panellists—Prof 'Funmi Olonisakin, Founding Member of African Leadership Centre, King’s College London, Prof Oliver Richmond, University of Manchester, and Mr Tahir Aziz, Senior Advisor, South Asia, Conciliation Resources; Discussant—Dr Giulia Piccolino.